Description

 Setup Steps:

-https://your-n8n-instance/rest/oauth2-credential/callback - Under "API permissions", add delegated permission:
+3. Under “API permissions”, add delegated permission: Azure Cosmos DB → user_impersonation

 – Cosmos DB Built-in Data Reader – Read-only access to data